 Durability of Porcelain Crowns

-porcelain crowns would be as effective in the long term.
-Well, recent studies have shown that they are just as strong and maintain their beauty over time as well.
+porcelain crowns would be as durable over the long term.
+Well, recent clinical studies have shown that they are just as strong and also have the ability to maintain their beauty over time as well.

-The main differences in porcelain crowns are the type of porcelain used, and how they are fabricated.
+The main differences in porcelain crowns are the type of porcelain used, and how they are fabricated in a dental laboratory.
 Different porcelain types and strengths are used for different reasons.
 Remember also, that a lab created porcelain crown, is of higher fabrication quality and fit, than an in office computer milled crown.

 The researchers at the Medical University at Innsbruck studied a little over 1,300 all porcelain crowns placed between 1987 and 2009.
 They were tested for predictability and strength and found to have a high,(93.5% probability of survival) success over a 10 year period.
 The study was published in the International Journal of Prosthodontics).
 The study included those with root canal teeth, and those who grind their teeth.